Rayhatron/matthewgraybosch.com/_pages/books/books-silentclarion.md

 ## Featured Review

 > Graybosch creates an interesting world of light-handed and benevolent totalitarian rule against the background of a world that has rebuilt itself after a global collapse.
 This allows Artificial Intelligences and cutting-edge technology to sit comfortably next to ubiquitous mêlée combat and secrets hidden in the backwoods.
-> <div class="form_row_right_align"><cite class="small form_row_right_align"><a href="https://davidjhiggins.wordpress.com/2015/10/23/silent-clarion-by-matthew-graybosch/">&mdash;Dave Higgins</a></cite></div>
+> <div class="form_row_right_align"><cite><a href="https://davidjhiggins.wordpress.com/2015/10/23/silent-clarion-by-matthew-graybosch/">&mdash;Dave Higgins</a></cite></div>

 ## Soundtrack